 These might rip skin and clothes, resulting in serious bleeding.

 Bigger dogs might actually bite with force strong enough to break certain bones.
-Also, some dog attacks cause victims to fall over or down, leaving them with bone fractures when landing or upon impact.
+Also, in some cases, victims may fall over or down, leaving them with bone fractures when landing or upon impact.

 Traumatic Brain Injuries